-The SmartSummary that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf for your drugs during the year.
+The SmartSummary that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf during the year.
 Many people do not reach the \$4,020 limit in a year.